Grinnell College: Graduation rates

-Despite the growing trend of U.S. students taking five or more years to finish an undergraduate degree, Grinnell College is strongly oriented towards students being enrolled full-time in exactly eight consecutive semesters at the college, although exceptions are available for medical issues and other emergencies.
-To avoid being suspended from the college, students must make "normal progress towards graduation."
+Grinnell College is oriented towards students being enrolled full-time in exactly eight consecutive semesters at the college, although exceptions are available for medical issues and other emergencies.
+To avoid being suspended from the college, students must make "normal progress towards graduation".
 This generally means that the student must pass at least 12 credits of classes in each individual semester, with grades C or higher, and have accumulated enough credits to make graduation possible at the end of four years, which requires an average of 15.5 credits each semester.
 A student who is not making normal progress towards graduation is placed on academic probation and may be dismissed from the college.

 Nationwide, only 20% of college students complete a four-year undergraduate degree within four years, and only 57% of college students graduate within six years.
 However, at Grinnell College, 84% of students graduate within four years.
 This is the highest graduation rate of any college in Iowa.

-Associated Colleges of the Midwest membership

-Grinnell is a member of the Associated Colleges of the Midwest, an academic consortium of 14 liberal arts colleges in the Midwest and Colorado which coordinates several off-campus study programs in a large number of countries as its primary activity.

 Tuition and financial aid

-Grinnell's combined tuition, room, board, and fees for the 2022–2023 academic year is $76,528.
+The sticker price for Grinnell's combined tuition, room, board, and fees for the 2022–2023 academic year is $76,528.
 Tuition and fees are $61,480 and room and board are $15,048.